naphatkrit/TigerHost/deploy/README.md

 This project also depends on the TigerHost CLI for its git library.
 This is not refactored into a separate library because the library was taken from another open-sourced project.

 ## Development
-To start developing for TigerHost Deployment CLI, in your virtualenv specifically for TigerHost CLI, run:
+To start developing for TigerHost Deployment CLI, in your virtualenv specifically for TigerHost Deployment CLI, run:

 ```
 make develop